Ron Kuby: Radio and television personality

 Unlike defense lawyers who usually suppress specifics about their residence, family, and habits, Kuby agreed in 2012 to be featured in the weekly New York Times "Sunday Routine" photo report on prominent or colorful New Yorkers.

-Kuby is also featured in the 2019 Crimetown Podcast "The Ballad of Billy Balls" which deals with the murder of William Heitzman at the hands of the NYPD in June 1982.
-Kuby offers colorful legal commentary.
+Kuby was featured in the 2019 podcast The Ballad of Billy Balls, which dealt with the murder of William Heitzman at the hands of the NYPD in June 1982.